SWI-PrologTeamLudumDare32/QuarantineJam/README.md

 - Plow - turn the earth over so it's ready to be planted
 - Planter - pulled trainer gizmo that puts the seeds in the ground
 - Weed sprayer - sprays chemicals on the crop

+## Game Design

+You play Annette, the no nonsense wife of a couple who own a winery.

+Your friend Priscilla and her husband have just purchased land they intend to make into a winery, but don't know the first thing about running it.
+Typical of them.
+LOL - first thing Priscilla did was have stationary for the 'winery' printed!

+Priscilla sends you letters asking for advice, often including pictures.

+The top portion of the game shows Priscilla's desk, with the letter she's just written to Annette, and the bottom shows Annette's typewriter.
+(Really indicative of their personalities - Priscilla's in some fantasy 'winery owner' space with hand written notes, and Annette makes short, businesslike replies.

+There are 3 buttons.
+Two are arrows that cycle through the possible responses from Annette.
+One is a 'send this' button.
+They're wired to the right and left arrows and the enter key.

+When the player clicks 'send this', they get a new letter from Priscilla - and a little time has passed (varies with what Priscilla did).
+Things like 'buy a cow' should take only a day or two so if you don't get something reasonable, play isn't stopped.
+One option is always a non-responsive letter with no advice.
+This just makes time pass on the server.

+The server figures out what actions they can do with the things they currently own.
+We randomly select a maximum number of these.
+These become an array of JSON objects, with the name of the action, the add/remove, etc, and the text of Annette's letter.

+It also lists the inventory, in two sections, one for things and one for assets.

+It shows Priscilla's next letter.

+And it gives the URL for the new image.

+## Known Tasks

+### Front end

+- The SVG isn't rendering in Firefox.
+Probably related to https://bugzilla.mozilla.org/show_bug.cgi?id=995813
+- make the surrounding HTML load the fonts.
+I believe I've found all the fonts, lmromandunh10-regular is Latin Modern Roman Dunhill.
+There's a useful tool in Inkscape, Extensions/type/Replace Font...
+List Fonts.
+- The letter from priscilla's filter looks bad in Chrome
+- js to populate all three text blocks
+  - annettetext   - Annette's letter
+  - notetext   - Priscilla's letter
+  - inventtext  - the inventory
+- Make the text flow properly in these boxes.
+It looks like SVG will do this for us - Inkscape makes a flowroot, then within that a flowregion and flowparagraph s.
+If not, we can do it on the server side, but writi
+- make the image load

+### Back end

+- Pick a small set of things they can do so w're sure we have a minimal 'done' game
+- make time passing work with months and infrastructure to forbid planting in december
+- write code to figure out what actions are possible now
+- Make the action objects with annette's letters
+- CHR support to make parts of Priscilla's letter
+- assemble Priscillas letter
+- compute the current inventory
+- CHR support to figure out the new image
+- make things go wrong (actual game play)

+## Fonts we need

+Found the following fonts:
+'Karumbi, Normal'
+'Latin Modern Roman Dunhill'
+'Latin Modern Roman Dunhill, Normal'
+'monospace, Normal'
+Karumbi
+monospace
+sans-serif